 Sweetening a muffin with molasses, brown sugar, honey, or corn syrup also helps hold moisture within the muffins.
 Fresh or frozen berries also all pack plentiful moisture, so adding lots of fruit will also greatly improve an otherwise dry muffin.

 How Long Do You Keep Muffins In The Oven?

-The size and the density of the batter all affect the amount of time needed to cook a muffin.
-A great way to test if a muffin is cooked through is by inserting a toothpick into the center of it and if it comes out clean then the muffin is cooked through.
+The size and the density of the batter all affect the amount of time needed to cook a muffin perfectly.
+A great way to test if a muffin is cooked through is by inserting a toothpick into the centre of it and if it comes out clean then the muffin is cooked through.